History

 2015 — NIMHD commemorates its fifth anniversary.

-2015 — NIMHD partnered with the National Hispanic Medical Association to host a Consensus Summit on Building Diversity in Medicine and Research where participants shared lessons learned, discussed best practices, and established innovative strategies and recommendations for next steps toward enhancing workforce diversity in medicine and biomedical and behavioral research.
+2015 — NIMHD partnered with the National Hispanic Medical Association to host a Consensus Summit on Building Diversity in Medicine and Research where participants shared lessons learned, discussed best practices, and established innovative strategies and recommendations for next steps toward enhancing workforce development in medicine and biomedical and behavioral research.

 2015 — In recognition of National Minority Health Month in April, NIMHD hosted several events under the theme, “30 Years of Advancing Health Equity; The Heckler Report: A Force for Ending Health Disparities in America,” to mark the 30th anniversary of the Report of the Secretary’s Task Force on Black and Minority Health.
 NIH director Dr. Francis Collins hosted Valerie Jarrett, senior advisor to President Barack Obama and assistant to the President for intergovernmental affairs and public engagement, for a conversation in Masur Auditorium.
 The first NIMHD Health Disparities Science Café: Effectively Communicating and Disseminating Science to Inform Public Health Policy—was held in the Clinical Center atrium as part of NIH Minority Health Promotion Day.
 There were also exhibitors from NIH institutes and centers, the HHS Office of Minority Health Resource Center, and three local NIMHD grantees.